 In school the children will learn that bullying other people is wrong.
 During PHSE they will listen to stories, act out situations, talk in class discussions and share experiences with others.
 We also operate a Bully Buster system and encourage the children to use the Bully Buster Box which is present at the front of the school.
 Please contact the Headteacher if you want to know more about the procedures.

-At St Michael's Academy, we appreciate the need for children to drink regularly throughout the day.
-We therefore encourage the use of water bottles in classrooms.
+At St Michael's Academy, we encourage the use of water bottles in classrooms.
 Please provide your child with a suitable plastic drinking bottle, which should be washed and filled with fresh water daily from home.
 The bottles will be kept centrally in each classroom where they can be easily accessed.
-The bottles may be replenished with fresh drinking water from the kitchen as necessary.
+The bottles may be replenished with fresh drinking water during the course of the day

 From time to time children can contract head lice, which spread very easily in the confines of a school community.
-If a child becomes infected, is our policy to telephone the parent or guardian, giving them the opportunity to collect their child.
-This will enable immediate treatment and therefore reduce the risk of further infection.
+If a child becomes infected, is our policy to telephone the parent or guardian to notify them that treatment is required which will therefore reduce the risk of further infection.
 Please help us to control head lice by checking your child's hair weekly and using the wet combing method to remove lice and eggs where present.